amikami102/pizza_to_the_polls/README.md

 - **Data collection**: Twitter API, Google's Geocoding API, scraping Wikipedia articles
 - **Visualization**: interactive map, histograms
-- **Data analysis**: Bag of words, Poisson regression, Hurdle models for count data with excessive zeros, matching
+- **Data analysis**: Bag of words, Poisson regression, negative binomial count model, propensity score calculation with logistic regression

 # Tutorials based on this project

-I am also writing a blog post series on how to use Twitter API to make search requests with premium subscription.
+I am also writing a series of blog posts on how to use Twitter API to make search requests with premium subscription.

 - ["Collecting and parsing tweets, part I"](https://asakomikami.com/2019/05/29/webscraping-twitter-part1/)
 - "Collecting and parsing tweets, part II" (forthcoming)